pkelchte/h1b/README.md

 # Application Process and Costs

-- Step 1: Employer Submits on-line an Labor Condition Application (LCA) to Department Of Labor (DOL) for certification.
-This is free.
+- Step 1: Employer submits Labor Condition Application (LCA) to Department Of Labor (DOL) for certification.
+This happens online and is free.
-- Step 2: Employer Submits by paper a completed Form I-129 to USCIS.
+- Step 2: Employer submits by paper a completed Form I-129 to USCIS.
 This costs $325 + applicable fees of up to $2000.
 The DOL-certified LCA from Step 1. must be submitted with the Form I-129.
 - Step 3: Prospective Workers Outside the United States Apply for Visa and/or Admission.

 ## Step 1.
-On-line Labor Condition Approval approval with DOL -- ($0)
+Labor Condition Approval approval with DOL -- (online, $0)

 On the [iCERT Visa Portal System](https://icert.doleta.gov/), the company representative must log in or create an Employer Account and select *LCA Visa Program*.